OpenSoftwareSolutions/PDFReporter/README.md

 # Licensing
 Generally you can use the library as long as your app is open source and published on one of the common repositories on the web.
 The library is a multi project and supports the following licenses, Apache License V2.0, GNU General Public License version 3.0 (GPLv3), GNU Library or Lesser General Public License version 3.0 (LGPLv3)

-If want to use it commercially please contact sales@pdfreporting.com for further informations.
+If you want to use it commercially please contact sales@pdfreporting.com for further informations.

 # Github Page
 http://opensoftwaresolutions.github.io/PDFReporter/